Call for Abstract

-Tooth restorations are the various ways your dentist can replace missing teeth or repair missing parts of the tooth structure which is most commonly discussed topic at the Upcoming dental conferences.
-Tooth structure can be missing due to decay, deterioration of a previously placed restoration, or fracture of a tooth.
-Examples of restorations include the Dental Fillings, Dental Crowns, Cosmetic Dentures, Bridges and Implants.
+Tooth restorations are the various ways that your dental practitioner will replace missing teeth or repair missing components of the tooth structure which is most typically mentioned topic at the coming dental conferences.
+Tooth structure will be missing due to decay, deterioration of a previously placed restoration, or fracture of a tooth.
+Samples of restorations include the Dental Fillings, Dental Crowns, Cosmetic Dentures, Bridges and Implants.

 - Track 14-1Strategic Regeneration: Biomaterial Selection and Surgical Techniques

-Oral Cancer: Pathopysiology The term oral cancer includes cancers of the mouth and the pharynx.
-Several types of tissue make up the mouth and oropharynx.
-Most cases of oral cancer are because of cigarette smoking, heavy alcohol use or the use of both tobacco and alcohol consumptions.
-The stage of oral cancer is one of the most important factors in evaluating treatment options.
-A stage I oral cancer tumor means the primary tumor is 2 cm across or smaller and no cancer cells are present in nearby structures, lymph nodes or distant sites.
-A stage II oral tumor measures 2–4 cm across and no cancer cells are present in nearby structures, lymph nodes or distant sites.
-The oral tumor is larger than 4 cm across and no cancer cells are present in nearby structures, lymph nodes or distant sites is stage III.
-Stage IV is the tumor has invaded deeper areas and/or tissues.
-Depending on the stage of Oral Cancer the type of surgery is recommended.
-Tumor resection is an operation to remove the entire tumor.
-Some normal tissue surrounding the tumor is also removed to ensure that no cancer cells remain in the body.
+The term oral cancer includes cancers of the mouth and also the throat.
+Many varieties of tissue structure the mouth and oropharynx.
+Most cases of oral cancer are due to cigarette smoking, heavy alcohol use or the utilization of both tobacco and alcohol consumptions.
+The stage of oral cancer is one of the most necessary factors in evaluating treatment options.
+A stage I oral cancer tumor means the primary tumor is 2 cm across or smaller and no cancer cells are present in close structures, lymph nodes or distant sites.
+A stage II oral tumor measures 2–4 cm across and no cancer cells are present in close structures, lymph nodes or distant sites.

 - Track 15-4Tobacco and oral diseases